16 zip codes·Updated June 2026

 Median Rent

-Get rental comps for any property in Minneapolis
+Comps for any address in Minneapolis

 Median Asking Rent by Bedroom